Alan Haig-Brown

 Alan Roderick Haig-Brown (born 1941) is a Canadian novelist and non-fiction writer.
 He specializes in commercial marine and commercial fishing writing and photography.
 He is a regular contributor to a number of marine publications including Professional Mariner magazine where many of his articles are archived.

 He lives in New Westminster, British Columbia and Bangkok, Thailand.

-He is the son of writer Roderick Haig-Brown and the father of film maker Helen Haig-Brown.
+He is the second youngest of four children to Canadian writer Roderick Haig-Brown, who taught him how to hunt and fish, and librarian Ann Elmore Haig-Brown.
+He grew up in Campbell River, BC.
+He is the father of film maker Helen Haig-Brown and grandfather to four grandchildren.